This Paula Deen carrot cake recipe makes a moist and flavorful cake filled and covered with decadent cream cheese frosting.

 Tips for Making a Moist Carrot Cake

-• Measure the flour accurately.
-Correct measurement can make or break your cake!
+- Measure the flour accurately.
 Using more flour will make it too dense and dry, while using less might make the cake fall apart.
+Use a kitchen scale or the spoon-and-level method.

-• Be sure to grease the cake pans well.
-I like to both grease AND line the pans with parchment paper for the easiest cake release.
+- Grease the cake pans well.
+Grease AND line the pans with parchment paper for the easiest cake release.

 How to Store the Carrot Cake